Skip to main content

 A budding opportunity for professional advisers

-By | News, Uncategorized | No Comments
+By News, Uncategorized

 An in-depth report on cannabis is perhaps the last thing you’d expect to see from one of the big four accountancy firms.
 Yet just last week, as Canada edged ever closer to fully legalising recreational cannabis use for adults, Deloitte Canada published its 2018 Cannabis Report – a study estimating total sales of cannabis related products will exceed $7 billion in 2019.
 Dig a little deeper and you’ll find fellow heavyweights PwC and EY also offering similar in-depth consultancy and insight on this budding market.